guiyomh/dagger-addo/slides.md

 ---

-# <!--left--> All start<br />with a Plan
+# All start<br />with a Plan

 ![50% fit](assets/loves-plan-together.jpeg)
 ![bg right fit](assets/dagger-plan.png)

 <!--
-As we explained in the slide of concept.
+As we explained in the slide of dagger's concepts.
 To describe your pipeline you need a Plan.

+Concretely, this is what a plan looks like.

-With the action property of the plan, we will describe the actions we want to execute.
+We find the action property, we will describe the tasks we want to execute.

-Don't forget that the actions are executed in containers.
-So at some moment, If I will want to interact with my host, to read files, to read environment variables, to write a result into a file, etc...

-I need to explain how to access the resources.

-This is what the Client property allows us to describe.

-**Have you seen this particular syntax starting with hashtags?**

-These hashtags are specific to the Cue language.
-They refer to definitions.
-These definitions can be local (i.e. described in the same file, like the example I showed you with john implementing the Adult definition)

-But the interest here is to be able to import external definitions.
-Dagger provides a number of definitions that can be used directly or combined to create new definitions.
-This is the choice we made to create our library.
+And because dagger uses containers to execute actions.
+We find the client property, which allows us to create the interactions between our host machine and the containers.

+We can see that there are some particularities to the language with the hashtag in front of some key words.
 -->

 ---